obsproject/obs-websocket/README.md

 ## Downloads

-Binaries for Windows and Linux are available in the [Releases](https://github.com/Palakis/obs-websocket/releases) section.
+Binaries for Windows, MacOS, and Linux are available in the [Releases](https://github.com/Palakis/obs-websocket/releases) section.

 ## Using obs-websocket